Vector layers (geopandas)#

 Setting symbology#

 By default, all plotted geometries share the same appearance.
-However, when plotting a GeoDataFrame, we can set symbology, i.e., geometry appearance corresponding to attributes values.
+However, when plotting a GeoDataFrame, we can set symbology, i.e., geometry appearance corresponding to attribute values.
 The attribute to use for symbology is specified with the column parameter.

 For example, the following expression results in a map where town fill colors correspond to the 'Machoz' attribute values: